Ahmaud Arbery's family is still waiting for ex-prosecutor's misconduct trial after 3 years

 The indictment against Johnson alleges she told police they shouldn't arrest Travis McMichael.
 It also accuses her of “showing favor and affection” to Greg McMichael by calling on George Barnhill, a district attorney in a neighboring judicial circuit, to advise police about how to handle the shooting.

-The attorney general appointed Barnhill four days later to take over as outside prosecutor.
-Chris Carr has said he picked Barnhill without knowing he already had advised police that he saw no grounds for arrests in Arbery's death.
+Georgia Attorney General Chris Carr appointed Barnhill four days later to take over as outside prosecutor.
+Carr has said he picked Barnhill without knowing he already had advised police that he saw no grounds for arrests in Arbery's death.

 Barnhill stepped aside after a few weeks, but not before he sent a letter to police captain arguing the McMichaels acted legally and Arbery was killed in self-defense.